smokytheangel0/run_driver_RC/README.md

 # run_driver_RC
 flutter driver set up and run script for the Retrieval Collector or other location aware flutter app

+#setup
+after building a binary using cargo build, copy the resulting binary from target/release/run_driver to the flutter dir you wish to use it on it can then be run from there.

 #dependencies
 it is important that you have https://github.com/appium/io.appium.settings downloaded and built, and edit line 93 or whichever line contains  ```Command::new("adb").arg("install")``` to include the path to the io.appium.settings apk